Aniara: Interpretation

 According to Ott and Broman, Aniara is an effort to "[mediate] between science and poetry, between the wish to understand and the difficulty to comprehend".
 Martinson translates scientific imagery into the poem: for example, the "curved space" from Albert Einstein's general theory of relativity is likely an inspiration for Martinson's description of the cosmos as "a bowl of glass", according to the Nobel Prize Foundation.
 Martinson also said he was influenced by Paul Dirac.

 The poem

-The poem consists of 103 cantos, each relating the tragedy of a large passenger spacecraft originally bound for Mars with a cargo of colonists from the ravaged Earth.
+The poem consists of 103 cantos, together relating the tragedy of a large passenger spacecraft originally bound for Mars with a cargo of colonists from the ravaged Earth.
 After an accident, the ship is ejected from the Solar System and into an existential struggle.